confluentinc/ksqldb-recipes/docs/cybersecurity/ddos/index.md

 A [tumbling window](https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/#tumbling-window) specifies a bucket of events in a fixed time, non-overlapping, gap-less window.
 Here we've specified 60 second windows.

-Now we have our events aggregated into time buckets with the fields we are interested in, how do we specifiy that a connection has been reset?
+Now we have our events aggregated into time buckets with the fields we are interested in, how do we specify that a connection has been reset?
 We use the ksqlDB `WHERE` clause to extract the events we are interested in.
 Here, we define a connection as reset if the tcp `flags_ack` and `flag_reset` fields are set to "true".

 ```
 WHERE